Zeng Gong: Family and early life

 In 1037, at the age of eighteen, he moved to Yushan county (玉山縣, in modern Shangrao, Jiangxi) to accompany his father Zeng Yizhan (曾易占), who had been appointed magistrate there.
-Whilst in Yushan, he travelled extensively in its hinterlands and wrote You Xinzhou Yushan Xiaoyan Ji (遊信州玉山小岩記).
-The work was divided into five sections.
+Whilst in Yushan, he travelled extensively in its hinterlands and wrote a piece of travelogue titled You Xinzhou Yushan Xiaoyan Ji (遊信州玉山小岩記).
+The essay was divided into five sections.
 The first describes the geography of Yushan, followed by sections on the caves, rocks etc. Zeng's youthful descriptions show his vivid imagination and literary talent.
 In his twenties, Zeng Gong traveled throughout China, befriending the would be reformer Wang Anshi and later recommending him to Ouyang Xiu.

+Official career

-In 1057, Zeng Gong achieved the degree of jinshi and was appointed to a military post in the provinces.
-The next year, he was recalled to the capital and served within the department of history - collecting and drafting documents.
-From 1069, he was appointed successively as the head of Qizhou (齊州), Xiangzhou (襄州), Hongzhou, Fuzhou, Mingzhou (明州) and Bozhou.
+In 1057, Zeng Gong achieved a degree in jinshi together with fellow candidates Su Shi and Su Zhe, and was appointed to a military post in the provinces.
+The next year, he was recalled to the capital and served in the Department of History - collecting and drafting documents.
+From 1069, he was appointed successively as the magistrate of Qizhou (齊州), Xiangzhou (襄州), Hongzhou, Fuzhou, Mingzhou (明州) and Bozhou.

+Zeng turned out to be an efficient, capable, and diplomatic local governor.
+While in Yuezhou, he discovered an unjust taxation system, promptly abolished it, and organized famine relief efforts.
+In Qizhou, he cracked down on criminal activities, particularly organized gangs, robbery, and theft.
+He implemented harsh penalties and established neighborhood watches to combat crime.
+As a result, local security improved so significantly that residents no longer needed to lock their doors at night.

 In 1080, en route to a fresh appointment in Cangzhou, Zeng was granted an audience with Emperor Shenzong.
 The emperor was suitably impressed and allowed Zeng to stay at the capital to work on a history of the Five Dynasties period.
 Zeng Gong was promoted to become Aide to the Master of Writings (中書舍人) in 1082.
 He died the following year in Jiangning.
 The new monarch Emperor Lizong granted him the posthumous appellation of "Wending" (文定).